 violins over the years, and have written this article to help open up your thinking to the common myth that violins for sale made in China are not worthy of purchase.
-I worked as an instrument rep for Guarneri House Grand Rapids for 3 years in the mid 2000's, and then for Nashville Violins in the late 2000's.
+I worked as an instrument rep for Guarneri House Grand Rapids for three years in the mid 2000's, and then for Nashville Violins in the late 2000's.
 Trust me when I say I've seen it all and played on just about everything in the $2,000-$3,000 rangeI have played hundreds of

+Over time, I started to notice customer complaints out of some of the violins they would drop-ship, and it seemed almost like a crap shoot (some customers were thrilled about the quality of each violin while others were angry).
+Finally I came up with a solution to this that I'll share with you.
+It involves obsoleting drop-shipping and focusing heavily on quality control.
 I recently found a Chinese guy that plays in a professional orchestra that is obsessed with the sound of each violin he sells to me wholesale.
 He was actually the first one to explain to me that the distance between the bridge to the start of the tail piece should be 5.5 cm on a violin.
 I was skeptical but after he adjusted a violin for me, I was shocked at the difference (projection increased x2).
-He is that kind of guy, and he was very real with me about the process in China.

 We played all these violins at the NAAM show, and were blown away by the sound quality and consistency.
 He believes in doing all the hard work up front with instruments (quality control), so that customers don't complain and want to return the violin back to him.
 Certainly this is someone that I hope to work with for a long time, as he carries the same vision of consistency and sound quality that I want to provide to the violin world.

 This sort of process is what helps the quality of finding a good violin for sale.
 I'm now working with three lines of violins that go through this process.
 The results speak for themselves.
 So far every student that has tried out one of these violins, they have bought one, and each time they went through an intense approval process.
 I personally bought one that I find plays like it should be in the $8,000-$10,000 range, but it is only $2,500 retail.

-So in conclusion, be open to trying out violins in this price range and keep in mind the ones that sounds the best are going to be Chinese 99% of the time.
+In conclusion, be open to trying out violins in this price range and keep in mind the ones that sounds the best are going to be Chinese 99% of the time.

 Keep in mind the consistency though, and if you get something that doesn't seem good, send it back.
 If you find a shop that has already done quality control for you though, that is when you are going to be thrilled with your purchase the first time.